ws-garcia/VBA-CSV-interface/docs/api/properties/fieldsdelimiter.md

 >⚠️**Caution**
 >{: .text-grey-lt-000 .bg-green-000 }
->The current behavior for the CSV interface forces `FieldsDelimiter` property to be distinct than a `Space` or`vbTab` char, set the property to comma or semicolon are the most logical options.
+>The current behavior for the CSV interface forces `FieldsDelimiter` property to be distinct than a `Space` char, set the property to comma, semicolon or `vbTab`, are the allowable options.
 {: .text-grey-dk-300 .bg-yellow-000 }

 [Back to Properties overview](https://ws-garcia.github.io/VBA-CSV-interface/api/properties/)